Centiq/project-tilt-training/ssh-notes/ssh-keys-and-github.md

 ssh-keygen -t rsa -b 4096
 ```

-Follow the prompts and once it has finisheed then it will produce the two is_rsa files we were looking for previously.
+Follow the prompts and once it has finished then it will produce the two id_rsa files we were looking for previously.

 ## To Upload the SSH Key to Git Hub